JohnBigeon/Teleinfo_electricity/README.md

 ### Enable remote access
 #### SSH
-Navigate on your SD card to the /boot/directory and add a empty file with:
+Navigate on your SD card to the **/boot** directory and add a empty file with:
 ````
 touch ssh
 ````

 ### Connect the Raspberry pi to the Wifi

-In boot directory, create a new file called wpa_supplicant.conf, which will hold the necessary credentials required to connect to the WIFI network.
+In **boot** directory, create a new file called wpa_supplicant.conf, which will hold the necessary credentials required to connect to the WIFI network.
 Open a new file (wpa_supplicant.conf) with your text editor and paste the contents below.
 Don't forget to change *#Box_name* and *#Password*.

 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev